influenzanet/cluster-management/README.md

 ### Set up

-Before proceeding, configure the `influenzanet-2.0/values.yaml` file to reflect the details of your deployment.
+Before proceeding, configure the `influenzanet/values.yaml` file to reflect the details of your deployment.
 In the `values.yaml` file you will find the following configuration values:

 1. namespace, domain and back-end path configurations

     - `namespace`: the namespace under which each Kubernets component of Influenzanet will be registered, eg: `italy`
     - `domain`: the domain name hosting the platform, eg: `influweb.org`
+    - `tlsDomains`: array of additional domain names redirected to the base domain, eg: `[influweb.org, influweb.it]`
     - `participantApiPath`: the path under which the participant API are served, eg: `/api`
     - `managementApiPath`: the path under which the management API are served, eg: `/admin`
+    - `simplifiedIngress`: set this to `true` if your `web-client` image is configured for using `try_files`

 2. TLS certificate configurations